-Proposal guidance for NIH grants can be found on the Grants & Funding webpage of the NIH website.
+Proposal guidance for NIH grants can be found on the Grants Process Overview webpage of the NIH website.
 Before applying for an NIH grant, proposers will need to know if the application will need to be submitted in an electronic or paper format, which application forms should be used, and when the application is due.
 The following information are some of the various stages of the NIH proposal process:

 When applying for an NIH grant with PHS funding, additional requirements must be met prior to the submission of the NIH grant application.
 As a result of the final ruling in the Federal Register that amends the Public Health Service (PHS) regulations on Responsibility of Applicants for Promoting Objectivity in Research for which PHS Funding is Sought (42 C.F.R.
 Part 50, Subpart F) and Responsible Prospective Contractors (45 C.F.R.
-Part 94), Principle Investigators are required to complete training on Financial Conflict of Interest (FCOI) (PDF) and submit a Significant Financial Interest Disclosure Form (PDF) prior to the submission of an NIH grant proposal.
+Part 94), Principle Investigators are required to complete training on Financial Conflict of Interest (FCOI) (pdf) and submit a Significant Financial Interest Disclosure Form (pdf) prior to the submission of an NIH grant proposal.

 Financial Conflict of Interest (FCOI) Resources

-- HMC FCOI Policy Supplement (PDF)
+- HMC FCOI Policy Supplement (pdf)

-- FCOI Tutorial (PDF) (required prior to grant submission)
+- FCOI Tutorial (pdf) (required prior to grant submission)

-- HMC Significant Financial Interest Disclosure Form (PDF) (required prior to grant submission)
+- HMC Significant Financial Interest Disclosure Form (pdf) (required prior to grant submission)

 - NIH FCOI FAQs